bandprotocol/simple-twitter-tip-bot/README.md

 The example application that implemented by using Pyband and Bandchain.js

-## Feature
+## Features

-- Frontend: The web application is to display the `#testbot1151` tweet feed
+- Frontend: The web application is to display the `#testbot1151` tweet feed, there is account search function to show balance in different unit.
-- Backend: The bot is to pull the `#testbot1151` tweet and send BAND automatically by detecting the keyword on pulled tweets
+- Backend: The bot is to pull the `#testbot1151` tweet and send BAND automatically by detecting the keyword on pulled tweets.

 ## Deployment

-### Nginx config
+You can deploy it by follow these steps below.

-First, you have to replace `<YOUR_HOSTNAME>` with your hostname on `nginx/nginx.conf` to the domain name that you're using.
+First, you have to replace `<YOUR_HOSTNAME>` with your hostname on `nginx/nginx.conf`.
 It can be `localhost` if you run locally.

 ```
  server {